 Switzer Falls Trail, in the San Gabriel Mountains of Angeles National Forest, boasts not one but two different cascades, one of which is a two-tiered drop.

-As you travel the 5-mile trail, you will be treated to stunning vistas of the interior San Gabriel Mountains and experience a unique bit of Southern California history.
+As you travel the 5-mile trail, also known as the Gabrieleno Trail, you will be treated to stunning vistas of the interior San Gabriel Mountains and experience a unique bit of Southern California history.

 Best of all, the trek is mostly completed under a dense canopy of oak and alders on the banks of the Arroyo Seco, providing plenty of shade from the California sunshine.